sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ### A Tale of Mother and Son

-Imagine machine unlearning (MU) as a task where a mom instructs her son to remove a box of unwanted goods from an apartment.
+Imagine machine unlearning as a task where a mom instructs her son to remove a box of unwanted goods from an apartment.
 In this analogy:

 - **The goods** represent the knowledge to be forgotten.
-- **The apartment** represents the large language model (LLM).
+- **The apartment** represents the foundation model.

 The boy has two approaches: